Vitamin E Is the Skincare Ingredient You Need for Every Age – Here's Why

 A 2015 study published by the National Eczema Association suggests that Vitamin E can help alleviate symptoms of atopic dermatitis.
 In the study, 70 patients took 400 IU of Vitamin E a day for four months.
 The subjects showed decreased itching, redness, swelling, skin thickening, dryness.
 However, the improvements were not sustained past three months.
 The NEA concluded that Vitamin E can have a “short-term rescue effect” and may be effective with intermittent use.

 Protect your skin from free radicals and other external aggressors with POND'S Age Miracle Day Cream with SPF 18 PA++.
 It uses Retinol-C Complex to prevent fine lines and wrinkles, as well as protect the skin from collagen loss.
-It also contains vitamin B3, which helps strengthen the skin’s lipid barrier, and Vitamin E that protects skin cells.
+This POND'S cream also contains , which helps strengthen the skin’s lipid barrier, and Vitamin E that protects skin cells.

 A 2016 study published in the NIH found that Vitamin E reduces pigmentation, increases glutathione content, and inhibition of tyrosinase, a key enzyme in melanin synthesis.